 I grew up in a fairly traditional Pakistani home in Frankfurt, Germany.
 My father was a banker, and my mother gave up her career to raise four children.
 I grew up with three sisters—one older, two younger.
-I'm grateful for the years of exposure that made me the person who I am today.
-My views of the workplace are informed by my brilliant wife, who forges new ground as a Physician and Entrepreneur.
-I see through her eyes how much more work we have to do for our two daughters.
+I'm grateful for the years of being the sole brother made me the person who I am today.
+My views in life and work (especially in healthcare) are informed by my brilliant wife, who has forged new ground as a Physician and Entrepreneur.
+Together we’re trying to make our biggest daily investment a success — raising 4 children (3 girls and a boy).